kavyamanohar/mlphon/README.md

 ### Overall FST chain

-`$ml-g2p$` represents the overall FST which combines each of the above FSTs in a chain.
+`$PhoneAnalyser$` represents the overall FST which combines each of the above FSTs in a chain.

-*TODO:Remove all tags and retain only the phonetic symbols*
+### IPAGenerator

+`$IPAGenerator$` is a tranducer which removes all the tags to produce IPA sequence corresponding to input malayalam script.

+*NB:When used in analysis mode, this transducer will give huge number of output combinations which is difficult to process.*

 # Installation
 You need Helsinki Finite-State Transducer Technology (HFST) (http://www.ling.helsinki.fi/kieliteknologia/tutkimus/hfst/) to compile and use this analyzer.
 The Makefile provided compiles all the sources and produces the binary FSA ‘g2p.a'.